WojciechMigda/how-to-qemu-arm-gdb-gtest/README.md

 128
 Connection closed by foreign host.
 ```
-It outputs `128`, which is a sum of decimal IP4 address fields.
+It outputs `128`, which is a sum of decimal IPv4 address octet components.